niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     We start by defining a `_ticksPerSecond` field which describes how many times the player should be damaged per second that they remain in the trigger volume.
 This is then internally converted to a `_tickInterval` value (by taking `1 / _ticksPerSecond`) to be equal to the number of seconds it takes to do one tick of damage.

     We do this because it is easier to understand the damage rate as a number of ticks per second getting larger as it becomes more threatening, rather than an interval getting smaller as it becomes more dangerous (which is what the script needs to know to do the damage).

     When a `PlayerMissiles` object enters the volume, it is tracked and `_damagingPlayer` is set to true to allow our damage logic to occur per-frame.
 We also pre-set the tick timer `_timeSinceLastTick` to 75% so they player has a very small grace period before they take their first instance of contact damage with the zone.

     Per update, we accumulate time into `_timeSinceLastTick` using `Time.deltaTime`, and if it is greater than the interval, the player is damaged and the timer resets.

     When the `PlayerMissiles` exits the volume, we untrack the object and stop damaging the player.

 ---

 Make your Hazard Zone a bit longer and push back your *Kill Wall* a bit (adding another road segment if necessary).
 I personally bumped up the `Ticks Per Second` property to `2`.
 Test it out in Play Mode!

-Note that our hazards cannot directly destroy the player, but since we plan on having *Kill Walls* be reoccuring every so often, losing or missing too many missile points will result in failure.

 ### 3) Moving Hazard